funkhou9/650K_Chip/ld_estimation/ld_estimation.md

 within each breed and store the result for downstream LD calculations.

 [**2-process_haplotypes.R**](./scripts/2-process_haplotypes_literate/2-process_haplotypes.md)
-Loads haplotypes phased in the previous script...
+Loads haplotypes phased in the previous script and saves results as a data.frame to disk